Dynamics of Dissipative Nonlinear Systems: A Study via 2D CGLE by Contact Geometry: Probabilistic View of State Transition in 2D CGLE

-Therefore, these experimental observations not only validate the core predictions of the 2D CGLE phase transition theory but also underscore its universality in delineating ordered structure transitions across dissipative nonlinear systems.
+Furthermore,~\cite{Hohenberg2015} confirms that CGLE is a paradigmatic model for describing non-equilibrium phase transitions with ordered structure formation, which validates the 2D CGLE as a reasonable carrier for the phase transition study in this work.
+Its conclusion on the universality of CGLE in capturing transitions between periodic patterns and localised solitons further underscores the broader significance of our contact-geometric framework.
+Therefore, these experimental observations and the theoretical foundation provided by~\cite{Hohenberg2015} not only validate the core predictions of the 2D CGLE phase transition theory but also underscore its universality in delineating ordered structure transitions across dissipative nonlinear systems.